Also known as: frog stand, frogstand, arm balance, tucked arm balance, beginner arm balance

 What is Crow?

-The Crow is an easy calisthenics balance where you place hands on the floor, rest your knees on the triceps, and lean forward to lift the feet.
-It primarily targets the core, shoulders, and forearms and develops balance and wrist strength with progressive practice.
+The Crow is an easy arm-balance where you squat, place knees on triceps, and lift your feet to balance.
+It targets the core, shoulders and forearms, improving balance and wrist strength with beginner-friendly progressions.

 How to Do Crow